dijasila/GPAW/doc/documentation/mom/mom.rst

 open-shell singlet excited state is to employ a spin-paired approach where the occupation numbers of the open-shell orbitals are set to 1 [#levi2018]_.
-This approach delivers pure singlet states while avoiding the calculation of the corresponding triplet state needed to employ the spin-purification formula (see :ref:`example_1`).
+This approach delivers pure singlet states while avoiding an additional calculation of the corresponding triplet state needed to employ the spin-purification formula (see :ref:`example_1`).
 Since the `\pi^*_x` and `\pi^*_y` orbitals of carbon monoxide are degenerate,